-In honor of UV Safety Month, I thought it appropriate to spread awareness of harmful UV rays as many dash to the beach after lifted stay-at-home orders from the COVID-19 pandemic.
+In honor of UV Safety Month, I thought it was appropriate to spread awareness of harmful UV rays as many dash to the beach.
 We’ve all heard the cautions about the sun’s harmful rays, but I have to admit, I didn’t know this:

 A Trifecta of Radiation